 We will offer feedback and guide you through the writing process, but we will not “edit” or “revise” essays.
-(Click here for more information about our consultation practices or click here for more information about how we work with grammar.)

 The amount of feedback is based on the volume of requests.
 As a result, feedback is generally less comprehensive than what you’d get at an in-person appointment.